dhruvmadhwal/dhruvmadhwal.github.io/content/authors/admin/_index.md

 ## About Me
-Dhruv Madhwal is a graduate student and researcher specializing in Information Retrieval, Large Language Models, and Deep Learning.
-He is currently pursuing an MS in Computer Science at Arizona State University, and holds an MSc in Physics from MIT and a BE in Electronics and Instrumentation from BITS Goa.
-Dhruv has experience in both academic research and industry, with a strong background in machine learning, data science, and cloud infrastructure.
-He is passionate about advancing AI technologies and applying them to solve real-world problems.
+I'm a grad student at ASU's CoRAL Lab, building agentic AI and retrieval systems.
+I've worked on ML and data science projects at Samsung, Carelon, and several fast-paced startups, tackling problems across domains like healthcare analytics, recommendation systems, and consumer-focused technologies.
+Before ASU, I earned an MSc in Physics and BE in Electronics from BITS Pilani Goa, blending analytical rigor with technical expertise.
+I'm interested in both foundational AI research and its practical applications, and I'm actively looking for opportunities that bridge the two.